 Soon after this book was published, the author died.
 This program will be presented by the author’s husband, Dick Wall, and the author’s friend, Brenda Johnson, who is now retired as a local Maryville High School English teacher.

-The presentation will be on Monday, September 19, 7 p.m., in the LIbrary’s Sharon Lawson Room.
+The presentation will be on Monday, September 19, 2016 at 7 p.m., in the LIbrary’s Sharon Lawson Room.
 View details about Mr. Owita’s Guide to Gardening at Amazon.

 On Carol Wall’s Memoir